Early Symptoms of Hypertension: Identifying Patterns

 Daily Life Use and Detection of Masked Hypertension

 I had the opportunity to try this device during usual daily life.
 The use of this device is very simple, and it shows that individuals may care more about blood pressure monitoring accuracy, with better compliance.
-Using the HUAWEI Health App, the HUAWEI WATCH D computes mean blood pressure and mean heart rate, choosing a time span ranging from 1 day to 1 month.
+Using the HUAWEI Health App, the HUAWEI WATCH D2 and D computes mean blood pressure and mean heart rate, choosing a time span ranging from 1 day to 1 month.

 The HUAWEI WATCH D also offers the opportunity to detect masked hypertension [11-14].
 Masked hypertension detection involves monitoring blood pressure outside of a clinical setting, often using home blood pressure monitors or wearable devices that track readings throughout the day in various environments.
+The new function of the HUAWEI WATCH D2 offers continuous measurements (with the option of setting 15-, 20-, 30-, 45- and 60-minute intervals) over 24 hours, including day and night.
+The user can now set whether the watch measures blood pressure automatically or not.
+Notably, using its specific app, (HUAWEI Health APP) the HUAWEI WATCH D2 generates specific reports including all these components of ambulatory blood pressure.

 Good to know